dbratu777/ece4724-dissection/html/analysis.md

 **Figure 6: LCD with Supply Voltage 3.0V (Tilted)**

-At a slight angle, the segments intended to be displayed are slightly darkened.
+At a slight angle, the segments intended to be displayed are slightly darkened by comparison.

 <br>